COVID-19 pandemic in Iraq: April 2020

 On 1 April, the total number of cases reached 728, with 33 new cases.
 Two new deaths and 12 new recoveries were also recorded.

-On 2 April, Iraq's Communications and Media Commission said that it had banned international news agency Reuters from operating in the country for three months for reporting that the number of the nation's novel coronavirus cases is much higher than official figures.
+On 2 April, Iraq's Communications and Media Commission said that it had banned international news agency Reuters from operating in the country for three months for reporting that the number of the nation's novel coronavirus cases were much higher than official figures.
 It added that the agency was fined $20,000 and asked to apologize due to the story, which has "put social security at risk."
 33 new cases were announced, meaning that the total number of cases rose to 772.
 The number of recoveries reached 202, whilst two new deaths were recorded.

 On 3 April, the number of confirmed cases rose to 820, with 226 recoveries.
 No new deaths were confirmed on this same day.

 On 4 April, the number of confirmed cases rose to 878, with 259 recoveries.
 2 new deaths were also confirmed on the same day.

 On 5 April, the number of confirmed cases saw a daily record increase of 83 new and thus' the total number of cases rose to 961, with 279 total recoveries.
 5 new deaths were also confirmed on the same day.
 The significant rise in cases were attributed to both the capital Baghdad, which saw a rise of 27 cases, and the KRG capital Erbil, which saw a rise of 18 case.
 The cases in Erbil were attributed to a banned funeral gathering on the 21 and 23 March, with investigations and tests ongoing, the number is set to continue to rise.

 On 6 April, the number of confirmed cases saw a daily increase of 70 new and saw the total number of cases rise to 1031, with 344 total recoveries.
 3 new deaths were also confirmed on the same day.
 The majority of those cases, 41 in total, were in the KRG capital of Erbil and 39 of them were related to the banned funeral gatherings that were discovered the previous day.
 This meant that a total of 71 of the 133 cases in Erbil could be traced back to that gathering.

 On 15 April 15 new cases were recorded, which was the lowest number of cases reported in a single day since 21 March.
 On 16 April 19 new cases were recorded, as well as the 80th fatality.